Accessing the In-App Developer Menu

 The Developer Menu is disabled in release (production) builds.

 Fast Refresh is a React Native feature that allows you to get near-instant feedback for changes in your React components.
 While debugging, it can help to have Fast Refresh enabled.
 Fast Refresh is enabled by default, and you can toggle "Enable Fast Refresh" in the React Native developer menu.
 When enabled, most of your edits should be visible within a second or two.

 React Native supports a few keyboard shortcuts in the iOS Simulator.
 They are described below.
 To enable them, open the Hardware menu, select Keyboard, and make sure that "Connect Hardware Keyboard" is checked.

-Errors and warnings are displayed inside your app in development builds.
+Errors and warnings in development builds are displayed in LogBox inside your app.

 Chrome Developer Tools

 Tools → Developer Tools from the Chrome Menu to open the Developer Tools.
 You may also access the DevTools using keyboard shortcuts (

 I on Windows).
 You may also want to enable Pause On Caught Exceptions for a better debugging experience.

 Note: the React Developer Tools Chrome extension does not work with React Native, but you can use its standalone version instead.
 Read this section to learn how.